Online Bandit Learning with Offline Preference Data for Improved RLHF: Empirical Results

 \section{Empirical Results}

-We now present results on the empirical performance of the Bootstrapped \texttt{warmPref-PS} algorithm introduced in the previous section.
-We are particularly interested in the following questions: (i) How much is the reduction in cumulative Bayesian regret due to warm start with an offline preference dataset? (ii) How much does the competence (in terms of $\lambda$ and $\beta$) of the expert (rater) who generated the offline preference affect regret? (iii) What is the impact of action space structure on the performance of \texttt{warmPref-PS} in terms of correlation between actions? (iv) Is \texttt{warmPref-PS} robust to mis-specification of $\lambda$ and $\beta$?
+We now present results on the empirical performance of the {\fontfamily{ugm}\selectfont Bootstrapped} $\mathsf{warmPref-PS}$ algorithm introduced in the previous section.
+We are particularly interested in the following questions: (i) How much is the reduction in cumulative Bayesian regret due to warm start with an offline preference dataset? (ii) How much does the competence (in terms of $\lambda$ and $\beta$) of the expert (rater) who generated the offline preference affect regret? (iii) Is $\mathsf{warmPref-PS}$ robust to mis-specification of $\lambda$ and $\beta$?

-\textbf{Baselines.} To evaluate the Bootstrapped \texttt{warmPref-PS} algorithm, we will consider the following baselines: (i) \texttt{(vanilla) PS}, which is a PS algorithm that does not use the offline dataset, and (ii) \texttt{naive-PS}, which is essentially the \texttt{warmPref-PS} in Algorithm \ref{alg:practical_Prefwarm-PS} but assumes $\beta=0$, i.e., models the expert as naive who uniformly randomly ranks among the action pairs.
+\textbf{Baselines.} To evaluate the {\fontfamily{ugm}\selectfont Bootstrapped} $\mathsf{warmPref-PS}$ algorithm, we consider the following baselines: (i) \texttt{(vanilla) PS}, a PS algorithm that does not use the offline dataset, (ii) \texttt{LinTS} from \cite{li2010contextual} and \cite{pmlr-v28-agrawal13}, and (iii) Direct Preference Optimization (\texttt{DPO}) \cite{rafailov2024direct}.
 All plots show empirical regret.
+Another possible baseline can be based on optimism methods to directly learn a $\hat{\theta}$ from $\Dcal_{0}$, and use that to warm-start the online learning.
+However, such optimism-based algorithms are computationally intractable as they need to construct confidence sets, and then optimize over them.

+\begin{remark} \texttt{DPO} cannot be trivially extended to our problem setting, i.e., fixed offline preference dataset with online numerical reward learning.
+Comparing \texttt{DPO} trained only on $\Dcal_{0}$ is not fair, and hence, we consider an offline-online variant of \texttt{DPO}, called \texttt{Hybrid-DPO}, with $\epsilon$-greedy online exploration.
+Please see Appendix \ref{appendix:dpoipo} for more details. \end{remark}

+\begin{remark} To the best of our knowledge, no other works that formalize learning from offline preference data and online numerical rewards exist, hence, there are no other baselines available in the literature. `Hybrid bandit' studies cited in Related Work assume numeric rewards in both phases, making direct and fair comparison with $\mathsf{warmPref-PS}$ not possible.
+A conceivable proxy is to fit a reward model on the offline preference data, convert preferences into pseudo-rewards, and benchmark algorithms on this reward-based offline dataset.
+However, converting feedback modalities compromises the validity of any fair comparison. \end{remark}

-\textbf{Evaluation protocol.} Unless specified otherwise, for all experiments, we have $K=10$ arms, dimension $d=4$, $\lambda = 100$, $\beta = 10$, dataset size $N=20$, and horizon $T=300$.
+\textbf{Evaluation protocol.} Unless specified otherwise, for all experiments, we have $K=10$ arms, dimension $d=4$, $\lambda = 100$, $\beta = 10$, dataset size $N=20$, and horizon $T=100$.
 We averaged over 5 runs (with random seeds).
-For easy interpretation, we let the action sampling distribution $\mu \sim \mathrm{Unif}(\cdot)$.
+For easy interpretation, we let $\mu \sim \mathrm{Unif}(\cdot)$.
+Since, to the best of our knowledge, there are no open-sourced datasets available, we work with synthetic datasets.